mailgun/documentation/source/user_manual.rst

 **Handlebars**

 Speaking of Handlebars, one of the cool things you can do with Handelbars is use their block helpers, which are easy ways to implement dynamic content in your template.
-Our implementation of Handlebars supports the following helpers: if, unless, each, with, lookup, log and equal.
+Our implementation of Handlebars supports the following helpers: if, unless, each, with, lookup, and equal.
 Let's explore what each of these do and some quick examples:

 *The* ``if`` *block helper*